v-fearam/github-metrics-collector/readme.md

 1. Navigate to the resource group using the Azure Portal.
 2. Select the Azure Logic App
-3. Select the Design Logic App
+3. Select the Logic app designer
 4. Run it
-5. Select Historical Execution, and see if the workflow was succeced executed
+5. Select Run History, and see if the workflow was succeced executed
 6. Select the SQL Database
 7. Select the Query Editor
 8. Enter your username and password.